 I cook a great steak with salad for dinner in my NYC apartment:

 Plus you will be starved after two hours of the fruit breakfast.
-Boost your metabolism and keep hunger at bay with that lovely fruit with cereal or cottage cheese.
+Boost your metabolism and keep hunger at bay with effective fat burning foods.